kitttn/temptest/Big-Development-Board-(BDB)-Version-1-Rev-B-Orientation-and-Setup.md

 If the 2 USB console cables are connected to a PC, the APBridge 1 and APBridge 2 consoles may be accessed (when code is running) via a terminal emulator such as minicom: 115200, 8N1, no hardware flow control.

-You may apply power at this point by attaching the provided 12V Adapter to CON27 (DC Jack 12V) on the BDB1B:
+You may apply power at this point by attaching the provided 12V DC power source to CON27 (DC Jack 12V) on the BDB1B:
 ![BDB1B Power Connection](images/BDB1B-Power-Connection.png)

 As a result of following the procedure detailed above, your setup should now match the bird's eye view that first appeared towards the top of the present page: